PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

 #### D Gain

-The **D** (derivative) gain is used for dampening.
+The **D** (derivative) gain is used for rate damping.
 It is required but should be set only as high as needed to avoid overshoots.
 - If the **D** gain is too high: the motors become twitchy (and maybe hot), because the **D** term amplifies noise.
 - If the **D** gain is too low: you see overshoots after a step-input.